Sednai/pgvector/README.md

 - PG tuplesort replaced with plain qsort
 - Where clause directly during index scan
-- Index distance calculations in CUDA (currently always euclidean is used)
+- Index distance calculations on GPU (currently always euclidean is used)
 - Sort on GPU
+- Experimental background worker process (in order to keep index in memory)

 New settings:
 - ivfflat.gpu